pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 To update manually:

-1. Copy the contents of [style-checker.json](style-checker.json).
+1. Copy the content of [style-checker.json](style-checker.json).
 1. Launch VS Code.
 1. If on macOS, press Cmd+Shift+P to open the Command Palette.
 If on Windows, press Ctrl+Shift+P.
 1. Run `Open Settings (JSON)`.
+1. Delete your existing Style Checker content.
-1. Paste the content over your existing Style Checker functions.
+1. Paste in the new Style Checker content.
 1. Save your changes.
 1. Restart VS Code.